vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 8. `min.stability`: the stability implies the proportion of times the clique was recovered across bootstrap replicates.
 The `min.stability` is the lower bound.
 Here we chose `25%` as the lower bound.
 9. `data`: name of the dataset

-Note that, lowering the values of `min.prevalence` and `min.stability` finds more combinations of Taxa; however, due to the implementation of repeated holdout technique, lowering these bounds do not have any significant effect on the most stable combinations.
+Note that, lowering the values of `min.prevalence` and `min.stability` finds more combinations of Taxa; however, due to the implementation of the repeated holdout technique, lowering these bounds do not have any significant effect on the most stable combinations.
+In this example, we used `1500` repeated holdouts.
+One can utilize the [parallel R package](https://www.rdocumentation.org/packages/parallel/versions/3.6.2) for fast parallel computation.